columnflow/columnflow/docs/user_guide/plotting.md

 ## Customization of plots

 There are many different parameters implemented that allow customizing the style of a plot.
-A short description to all plotting parameters is given in the [Plotting tasks](../task_overview/plotting.md).
+A short overview to all plotting parameters is given in the [Plotting tasks](../task_overview/plotting.md).
 In the following, a few exemplary task calls are given to present the usage of our plotting parameters.

 Per default, the PlotVariables1D task creates one plot per variable with all Monte Carlo backgrounds being included